 - Salsa: Grab a jar of your favorite salsa!
 You’ll add it to the meat mixture and to the top of the meatloaf.
+Try my garden salsa.

 - Eggs: Eggs are essential to a good meatloaf.
 They add richness, flavor, and moisture, but more importantly, they help bind all the ingredients together.

 - Taco Seasoning: I used a packet of store-bought taco seasoning, but if you make your own homemade taco seasoning, you’ll need about 2 tablespoons.